Topgg-Volunteer-Staff/topgg-voting-node-docs/guides/using-reminders.md

 <figure><img src="https://i.imgur.com/mT2HHLw.png" alt=""><figcaption></figcaption></figure>

 {% hint style="danger" %}
-Topgg has some guidelines for [voting reminders](https://support.top.gg/support/solutions/articles/73000502502-bot-guidelines).
+Top.gg has some guidelines for [voting reminders](https://support.top.gg/support/solutions/articles/73000502502-bot-guidelines).
 It's important to make sure you follow them.
 If you are sending reminder notifications you **MUST** include how to **opt out** of voting reminders in the message.
 {% endhint %}

 ## Enabling reminders